awsdocs/aws-systems-manager-user-guide/doc_source/create-baseline-console-linux.md

 # Creating a custom patch baseline \(Linux\)<a name="create-baseline-console-linux"></a>

-Use the following procedure to create a custom patch baseline for Linux instances\.
+Use the following procedure to create a custom patch baseline for Linux instances in Patch Manager, a capability of AWS Systems Manager\.

-For information about creating a patch baseline for macOS instances, see [Create a custom patch baseline \(macOS\)](create-baseline-console-macos.md)\.
+For information about creating a patch baseline for macOS instances, see [Creating a custom patch baseline \(macOS\)](create-baseline-console-macos.md)\.
 For information about creating a patch baseline for Windows instances, see [Creating a custom patch baseline \(Windows\)](create-baseline-console-windows.md)\.

 **To create a custom patch baseline for Linux instances**